bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Required
 ```

-_Above, `Required` placed as the first command in te specification.
+_Above, `Required` placed as the first command in the specification.
 If we remove it, literally nothing changes:_

 ``` csharp
 Specification<string> specification2 = s => s